CLI

 The CLI detects the Core's auth mode and prompts accordingly:

-- Password login -- prompts for email and password.
+- Password login: prompts for email and password.

-- OIDC -- opens the browser for SSO (Okta, Microsoft Entra, Google Workspace).
+- OIDC: opens the browser for SSO.

-- Token -- pass
+- Token: pass

 --tokenfor non-interactive use (CI pipelines).